ruihong123/ruihong123.github.io/_pages/about.md

 Research
 =====
-My research interests lie in database systems and distributed computing.
-I have ongoing projects on the develop of cloud-native databases with disaggregated memory.
+My current research interests lie in database systems and distributed computing.
+I also have research experiences in machine learning as well as data mining.

 Education
 =====
 * B.S. in Electrical Engineering, Jilin University, 2018
 * M.S. in Computer Engineering, Texas A&M University, 2020
-* Ph.D in Computer Science, Purdue University, 2025 (expected)
+* Ph.D. in Computer Science, Purdue University, 2025 (expected)

 Work experience
 =====